Middleware

 }

-The res.Body should write to response HTTP body, if someone opened your website, you should see the string you wrote.
+The res.Body will be written to the response HTTP body.
+If someone opens your website, they should see the string you wrote.

-There is an example for do something like record the current time, and call the next middlewares, and modify the response, wrote the whole processing time for current request to the HTTP header.
+Here is an example of a middleware that records the current time, calls the next middleware, and then modifies the response to include the total processing time for the current request in the HTTP header.

-The ctx.Next() takes no argument, and do have no return. or input or output should via the request/response/context or global variables if you like.
+The ctx.Next() function takes no arguments and has no return value.
+Input and output should be handled through the Request, Response, and Context objects, or through global variables if you prefer.

 func(ctx *vox.Context, req *vox.Request, res *vox.Response) {